-For years, the concrete deck surrounding your pool has stood up to regular use and changes of the seasons.
+For years, your concrete pool has stood up to regular use and changes of the seasons.
 But now, it’s begun to show some visible signs of wear and tear.
 Up to a certain point, the damage you notice may have no practical effect.
 However, over time, your deck may develop issues that call for professional concrete repair or replacement.
 Let’s look more closely at this issue and identify the serious problems that can make replacement a preferred scenario.

 Almost any concrete surface exposed to the elements will eventually start to crack.
 In colder climates, cracking tends to be the result of natural freeze/thaw cycles.
 In the warmer weather of Southern California, cracks in concrete pool decks typically have other sources.
 A short list of possible scenarios includes: